Putting the Pieces Together

 I’ve been interpreting and going to interpreting workshops for the past 18+ years.
 Babies have been born and raised to adulthood while I’ve been taking workshops from other interpreters.
 It’s time that I started teaching workshops rather than just attending them.
 Maybe I’m being too hard on myself, but that’s how I feel about it.
 I have a lot of experience, knowledge, and insight, and I want to make something of it.
 I now have a workshop outlined and scheduled for November 22 from 9am-3pm.

 I’m also a performing artist.
 I’m contracted to sing in the chorus of the opera Aida at the Orpheum Theatre with the Phoenix Opera on Friday, January 30, at 7:30 and Sunday, February 1 at 2:00.
 I’ve never been in a grand opera before, and I’m nervous.
 I need to focus my energies on this project, and rehearsals begin in December.
+In addition to that, Andy & I are going on a two-week European vacation in October.
+I want to spend more time with Andy getting familiar with the places we’ll be visiting.

 Since I joined Flickr in July 2006, I’ve created and administered three groups, and I’ve organized half a dozen FlickrMeets.
 It’s time to pass the baton.
 I’ve recruited, promoted, and trained co-admins in my groups.
 It is now up to them to either take over running the groups or recruit other co-admins or moderators to help them.
 And I trust that if members want meetups, then members will organize them.

-I don’t mean to come off like, "Bye all y’all bitches!
-You can kiss my ass!"
+I don’t mean to come off like, “Bye all y’all bitches!
+You can kiss my ass!”
 Believe me, whatever anger I feel is toward myself for once again diving too deeply into something, taking on too much responsibility, and burning out.
-I have enjoyed all the cameraderie, teaching, learning, sharing, laughs, tears (now and then), and the adventure of this experiment with this new medium (or should I say forum) we call Flickr.
+I have enjoyed all the camaraderie, teaching, learning, sharing, laughs, tears (now and then), and the adventure of this experiment with this new medium (or should I say forum) we call Flickr.
 It’s just that I can’t imagine myself doing what I’ve been doing for another two years and two months.

 I’ll still put up a photo now and again, and I still look forward to The Farm at South Mountain FlickrMeet on Saturday, October 18th, at 7:30 AM.
 I’ll just have to keep Flickr to a minimum while I turn other dreams into realities.

-About Daniel Greene
+1. Daniel Greene Avatar

-For more information on how I became interested in ASL, see my Interpreting FAQs.
+Thanks for the comments! 🙂 For more information on how I became interested in ASL, see my Interpreting FAQs.

 I am seaching for some idea to write in my blog… somehow come to your blog. best of luck.
 Eugene